Ford Taunus: Taunus TC2 (1976–1979) and TC3 (1979–1982/1994)

 At the end of November 1975, in time for the 1976 model year, production began of the Taunus series "GBTS".
 The Taunus and Cortina Mk IV were in most cases now almost identical, apart from regional variations (in terms of specification changes and trim levels).

 The Taunus TC along with the Cortina Mk III and their successors have been produced in slightly updated forms in Europe, Argentina and widely across Asia by Ford or their local co-operators.
 Cortinas were also built in small numbers starting with the predecessor Cortina Mk II throughout the model series' European/east Asian lifespan under license by Korean automaker Hyundai.
 This led to the Cortina 80 at the end of its production life serving as a starting point for the first Hyundai Stellar which succeeded the Cortina line in South Korea, handing over some major technical components such as the steering rack and the transmission propelling shaft to the otherwise non-Ford successor.

 In 1982 production of the Taunus ceased in Europe; it was replaced by the Ford Sierra.
 The Sierra carried over the Cortina/Taunus OHC Pinto Engines and RWD configuration but was otherwise an all new car with independent suspension all round.

 Production in Argentina and Turkey

 The Taunus was produced in Argentina from 1974 up until the end of 1984, when the production assembly was sold to Turkey to manufacture the Otosan Taunus.
-The Turkish car, easily distinguishable because of its remolded front and back panels continued in production until 1993.
+The Turkish car, easily distinguishable because of its remolded front and back panels continued in production until 1994.

-Notable media appearances

-A black 1976 model Taunus was driven by henchman chasing James Bond (Roger Moore) – in his Lotus Esprit – in the 1977 film The Spy Who Loved Me on the roads of Sardinia.
-A notable passenger of the Taunus was the iconic Jaws (Richard Kiel), who was presumably the only survivor when Bond managed to shake off the pursuing car and cause it to overshoot a cliff and plough into the roof of a barn.
-A blue 1948 model Taunus was driven by Steve Forrest in the very first episode of the 1965 TV series The Baron.